CodesOfRishi/navita/README.md

 ### Search & Traverse History

-*Feature Name: NavigateHistory*

 </div>

 **Synopsis:** `cd -- [string...]`

 Search recently visited directory paths and navigate to the selected one.
-This feature can still be used by omitting the -- option if the provided string does not match any directory paths in your PWD.
-See the [*CDGeneral*](#change-to-directory) feature.
+This feature can still be used by omitting the `--` option if the provided string does not match any directory paths in your PWD.
+See the [*Usual Directory Change*](#usual-directory-change) feature.

 > [!NOTE]
 > Visit a few directories after a clean or initial installation to build a history.